 “As a public land-grant university, UMass has a deeper responsibility to support the Commonwealth, its citizens, and its economy,” said UMass President Marty Meehan.
 “A strong and diverse research ecosystem is central to our innovation economy and UMass is positioned to play a leading role in driving our economic recovery.”

 Are you ready to be a part of that innovation?
-Read more about University of Massachusetts Boston >
+Read more about UMass Boston >